-Some experts believe it's the sugar rather than the fat in our diets that's contributing to our obesity epidemic.
-Nutritional therapist Kerry Torrens explains how to spot the 'hidden' sugar you may not know you're eating and how to spot it on food labels...
+There is increasing research to suggest that it's the sugar rather than the fat in our diets that is the major contributing factor to our obesity epidemic.
+Nutritionist Kerry Torrens explains the 'hidden' sugar you may not know you're eating and how to spot it on food labels...

-The instant 'lift' we get from sugar is one of the reasons we turn to it at times of celebration or when we crave comfort and reward.
-However, even those of us without a sweet tooth may be eating more than we realise because so many everyday, processed foods, from cereals and bread to pasta sauce and soups contain sugar.
+The instant 'lift' we get from sugar is one of the reasons we turn to it at times of celebration, or when we crave comfort or reward.
+However, even those of us without a sweet tooth may be eating more than we realise because so many everyday processed foods, from cereals and bread to pasta sauce and soups, contain sugar.

-- Low-fat and 'diet' foods often contain extra sugar to help improve their taste and palatability and to add bulk and texture in the place of fat.
+- 'Low-fat' and 'diet' foods often contain extra sugar to help improve their taste and palatability and to add bulk and texture in place of fat.

 - Even savoury foods, like ready-made soups and sauces may contain added sugar.